nginxinc/kic-reference-architectures/README.md

 To see details on the current state of this project, please see the [readme](./pulumi/python/README.md) in the [`pulumi/python`](./pulumi/python) subdirectory.
 This project is under active development, and the current work is using [Pulumi](https://www.pulumi.com/) with Python.
+Additionally, please see [Status and Issues](./docs/status-and-issues.md) for the current state of the project including build status and known issues.

 This project was started to provide a complete, stealable, easy to deploy, and standalone example of how a modern app architecture can be built.
 It was driven by the need to be flexible and not require a long list of dependencies to get